diabolo/avdi_blog/NOTES.md

 This creates a lone wolf, on object that is not part of any hierarchy.
 This makes testing much more painful (not that I do controller tests).
-Instead all object should come from methods called on existing objects e.g.
+Instead all object should come from methods called on existing objects, so a FooController should do something like

     foo = @blog.new_foo